 Editor's note: OCI handling at the SCP is ffs.

-Addressing Sub-Issue#2, the information conveyed within the OCI shall contain the identity of the overloaded NF/ NF service, a requested , a validity period and a sequence number used to identify stale OCIs.
+Addressing Sub-Issue#2, the information conveyed within the OCI shall contain the identity of the overloaded NF/ NF service, a requested traffic reduction or limitation, a validity period and a sequence number used to identify stale OCIs.

-This solution addresses Key-Requirement #3 as follows: NF service consumers shall act on received OCIs by reducing the number of API invocations according to the requested percentage value during the validity period, taking into account message priority considerations.
+This solution addresses Key-Requirement #3 as follows: NF service consumers shall act on received OCIs by reducing the number of API invocations according to the requested reduction or limitation metric value during the validity period, taking into account message priority considerations.

 The traffic reduction (throttling) shall rely on the Loss Algorithm with similar principles as have been defined for Diameter and GTP-C overload control.